 The language barrier remains the predominant problem encountered by asylum seekers in seeking to access to health care services.
-Hospitals in Turkey give appointments to patients over the telephone.
+Hospitals in Türkiye give appointments to patients over the telephone.
 Since hospital appointment call centres do not serve prospective patients in any language other than Turkish, foreign nationals need the assistance of a Turkish speaker already at appointment stage.
-There is no nationwide system for the provision of interpretation assistance to international protection applicants and beneficiaries, although the EU-funded SIHHAT project 2016 and 2019 included interpreters for Syrian temporary protection beneficiaries (see Temporary Protection: Health Care).
+There is no nationwide system for the provision of interpretation assistance to international protection applicants and beneficiaries, although the EU-funded SIHHAT project includes interpreters for Syrian temporary protection beneficiaries (see Temporary Protection: Health Care).
 NGOs in some locations also offer limited services to accompany particularly vulnerable asylum seekers to hospitals.
 In some provinces such as Hatay, doctors only accept interpreters under oath, while in others like Ankara hospitals have their own interpreters.
+Health Care oath, while in others like Ankara hospitals have their own interpreters.